silverchaselive/silverchaselive.github.io/_pages/schedule.md

 title: Schedule
 ---

 Streams happen every other Thursday, on the same day as Thematic Thursday.
-See the thread OP for more information.
-I'll announce the time in advance.
+I usually alternate between evening time in the Americas and evening time in Europe, which I'll announce in advance.

 ## Next stream
 Date: Thursday, {{ site.date }}